| |

-For more than a thousand years, Hagia Sophia was the largest church
+For more than a thousand years, Hagia Sophia was

-considered to be the mother of churches and is extremely popular
+is considered to be the mother of churches and is extremely popular

 with those on religious tours.
 The walls are covered in a variety of